allure-framework/allure-js/packages/allure-cypress/README.md

 ## Installation

-Use your favorite node package manager to install required packages:
+Use your favorite node package manager to install the required packages:

 ```shell
 npm add -D allure-cypress
 ```

-Add following lines to your `cypress.config.js` file to setup the reporter:
+Add the following lines to your `cypress.config.js` file to setup the reporter:

 ```diff
 const { allureCypress } = require("allure-cypress/reporter");